arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

         -Location $location
     ```

 1. When the virtual machine has been created, find the public IP address.
+Make a note of the IP address because you will need it later.

     ```PowerShell
     $ipAddr = (Get-AzPublicIpAddress `